nats-io/nats-site/content/documentation/faq.md

 ### <a name="gnatsdlang"></a>What language is NATS written in?

 The NATS server (`gnatsd`) is written in Go.
 There is client support for a wide variety of languages.
-Please see [the list of NATS clients](/documentation/clients/nats-clients/) for more info.
+Please see the [Download](/download/) page for more info.

 ### <a name="maintainer"></a>Who maintains NATS?